-Clinical massage is an outcome-based treatment using a combination of techniques including deep tissue massage, trigger point therapy, stretching, soft tissue release, hot and cold and myofascial work, aiming to get people out of pain and increase range of motion which can then aid relaxation and relieve stress.
+Clinical massage is an outcome-based treatment using a combination of techniques including deep tissue, trigger point therapy, stretching, soft tissue release, hot and cold and myofascial work, aiming to get people out of pain and increase range of motion which can then help relaxation and relieve stress.
 As a clinical massage therapist my aim is to your body's own healing through manual therapy, exercise and education.

 As well as helping to decrease general tension in the body clinical massage can benefit conditions such as RSI, carpal tunnel, low back pain, frozen shoulder, plantar fasciitis and headaches and can also benefit chronic conditions such as osteoarthritis and fibromyalgia.

 Clinical massage therapists aim to 'fix in six' - it can take up to six sessions, but you should start to see significant results within two or three treatments.
 I also discuss stretches and lifestyle tips to help you, as the client, take control and give you techniques for managing future problems.